Select a language:

 Nicotine Anonymous

-Nicotine Anonymous ("NicA") is a non-profit 12-step fellowship of men and women helping each other live nicotine-free lives.
-Nicotine Anonymous welcomes all those seeking freedom from nicotine addiction, including those using cessation programs and nicotine withdrawal aids.
-The primary purpose of Nicotine Anonymous is to help all those who would like to cease using tobacco and nicotine products in any form.
+Nicotine Anonymous ("NicA") is a non-profit, 12-step fellowship of men and women helping each other live nicotine-free lives and helping anyone who would like to cease using tobacco and nicotine products in any form.
+Nicotine Anonymous welcomes people seeking freedom from nicotine addiction, including those using cessation programs and nicotine withdrawal aids.
 The Fellowship offers group support and recovery using the Twelve Steps and Twelve Traditions, as adapted from Alcoholics Anonymous, to achieve abstinence from nicotine.
-Meetings are available online, telephone, and face to face.
+Meetings are available online, by telephone, and also face-to-face.
 Click here to find a meeting: https://www.nicotine-anonymous.org/find-a-meeting

 https://www.nicotine-anonymous.org/